 Submit by mid-morning to allow time for technical issues.
 Never submit in the final hour before deadline.

 The executive summary makes or breaks initial evaluation.
-Here's the structure that consistently performs:
+Here's a structure that consistently performs:

 Paragraph 1: Their Challenge (75-100 words)